hfiref0x/KDU/README.md

 * -pse  - launch program as ProtectedProcessLight-AntiMalware (PPL);
 * -psw  - launch program as ProtectedProcessLight-WinTcb (PPL);
 * -pho  - open an arbitrary process with full access
+  * -pht - also open all threads in this process with full access
   * -phc - commandline (child process) to inherit the flag, default powershell
   * -phe - also start the child process as ppl
 * -dmp  - dump virtual memory of the given process;